KaitlinDa/gallery-of-horns/README.md

 ## Time Estimate

-Number and name of feature: Feature #1: Display a Modal
+Number and name of feature: Feature 1.
+Filter by Numbers of Horns

 Estimate of time needed to complete: 3 hour

-Start time: 12:00am
+Start time:

-Finish time:10:00pm
+Finish time:

-Actual time needed to complete: 7 hours (on and off)
+Actual time needed to complete:

 ## Images